maci3k/sql-tasks/README.md

 | Yugoslavia | 1 | JSON |

 Column `count` should be a total number of breeds from each origin.
-Field `breeds` should contain json array of objects with breeds originated each country.
+Field `breeds` should contain json array of objects with breeds originated from given country.
 Each object of that array should have two properties: `name` and `family` which are values of corresponding `breed` table columns.
 Listing below represents `breeds` column value for first group - Canada.

 ```
 [